GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

   <figcaption class="w-figcaption">Chromium blog post with red boxes around elements with an <code>id</code> attribute.</figcaption>
 </figure>

-Probably you ask yourself what all the red boxes mean.
+You are probably asking yourself what all the red boxes mean.
 They are the result of running the following snippet in DevTools.
 It highlights all elements that have an `id` attribute.